smontlouis/typatone-vscode/README.md

 - Tempo mode: by default, typatone-vscode uses a predefined tempo for each theme, it is possible to deactivate the tempo and code in free mode
 - Loop: loop the sequence in tempo mode (max: 3 times)

+## Issues
+Tested only on OSX, feel free to contribute.

 ---

 **Enjoy!**